astropy/astropy/docs/timeseries/lombscargle.rst

     y(t; f, \vec{\theta}) = \theta_0 + \sum_{n=1}^{\tt nterms} [\theta_{2n-1}\sin(2\pi n f t) + \theta_{2n}\cos(2\pi n f t)]

-The model can be constructed from these parameters by computing the associated :func:`~astropy.stats.LombScargle.offset`, which accounts for pre-centering of data (i.e. the ``center_data`` argument), and :func:`~astropy.stats.LombScargle.design_matrix`, which computes the sine and cosine terms for you:
+The model can be constructed from these parameters by computing the associated :func:`~astropy.timeseries.LombScargle.offset`, which accounts for pre-centering of data (i.e. the ``center_data`` argument), and :func:`~astropy.timeseries.LombScargle.design_matrix`, which computes the sine and cosine terms for you:

 >>> offset = ls.offset()